sssEos/outlierfix/README.md

-# outlierfix
+# Outlierfix
-This package is used to detect the outliers both in continuous and categorical data.
-After detectation, the fix methods are chosen to fix the original data table.
+This package is used to detect the outliers in one column of data table.
+After detecting outliers based on chosen methods, the column in data table will be fixed in a duplicated column without changing the original table.